Ajwebdevs/Movir_booking_system/readme.md

-# Movie Ticket Booking System
+# Movie Ticket Booking System -- Project for beginners

 A simple web application for booking movie tickets.
 This application provides a frontend interface for users to browse movies, view showtimes, book seats, and check booking details.
 The backend is built with Node.js and Express, using SQLite for data storage.